kibokov/galfit_uncertainty_pipeline/README.md

 The pipeline that calculates magnitude uncertaintines and model region file from the GALFIT model.
 This code was built by Viraj Manwadkar and Will Cerny (Field Course, Winter-Spring 2021); we owe thanks to Ezra Sukay and Kaiya Merz for writing the original GalFit uncertainty code upon which this version is loosely based.

+In particular, this new version implements an automated algorithm for selection of blank regions of sky (rather than manual, as was the case before for), and then

 ## Dependencies
 This code will require a number of standard python packages, including:
 * Standard utilities: numpy, matplotlib